 Musicianship: Kodály based ear training and music theory.

-Music Literature: Students develop score reading and analysis skills while studying the evolution of music from the 1600s to the present day.

-Concert Practice: Students perform in front of their peers to develop critical listening skills.
+Music Literature: Students develop music analysis skills studying a range of musical styles, drawn from Western Art Music, Jazz and Contemporary contexts.
+Performance: Students select either a Western Art Music or a Jazz focus.
+Concert Practice: Students whose focus is Western Art Music, perform in front of their peers to develop critical listening skills.
+Jazz Improvisation: Students whose performance focus is Jazz, study improvisation techniques and develop Jazz language and performance skills, working independently and collaboratively in group rehearsals.

-OR

-JAZZ COURSE

-Musicianship: Kodály based ear training and music theory.

-Jazz Styles and Analysis: Students study the development of Jazz history and Jazz styles from its origins in the mid to late 19th century, to the present day and develop an understanding of Jazz harmony.

-Students study improvisation techniques and develop Jazz Jazz Improvisation:

-language and performance skills, working independently and

-collaboratively in group rehearsals.

-Performance and Ensemble

 Students must be receiving regular weekly instrumental OR vocal lessons either through the school or privately AND attend choir and ensemble rehearsals and ALL scheduled performances as appropriate for their instrument or voice to remain eligible for enrolment in the music courses.

 Evidence of private lessons is required each semester.